 Our revenue to date has been derived from our March 2014 collaboration with Santen and our December 2017 collaboration with Ambrx.
-In February 2019, Ambrx notified us that it had elected to terminate the agreement, which became effective 90 days after the notice.
-The terms of these arrangements contain multiple promised goods and services.
-The license agreements provide for the receipt of multiple types of payments, including a non-refundable upfront payment, payment for various technical and regulatory support, payments for delivery of drug substance and drug product, reimbursement of certain development costs, milestone payments, and royalties on net product sales.
-In accordance with our revenue recognition policy, we have identified one performance obligation for all the promised goods or services under the agreements and recognized revenue for the fixed or determinable collaboration consideration on a straight-line basis over the estimated development period for the Santen license, and at a point in time for the Ambrx license.
+In February 2019, Ambrx notified us that it had elected to terminate its agreement with us, which became effective 90 days after the notice, and in June 2020 Santen elected to terminate its agreement with us.
+The terms of these arrangements contained multiple promised goods and services.
+The license agreements provided for the receipt of multiple types of payments, including a non-refundable upfront payment, payment for various technical and regulatory support, payments for delivery of drug substance and drug product, reimbursement of certain development costs, milestone payments, and royalties on net product sales.
+In accordance with our revenue recognition policy, we identified one performance obligation for all the promised goods or services under the agreements and recognized revenue for the fixed or determinable collaboration consideration on a straight-line basis over the estimated development period for the Santen license, and at a point in time for the Ambrx license.

-We expect that any revenue we generate will fluctuate from quarter to quarter as a result of the timing of any future achievement of milestones, the timing of any additional collaboration agreements and recognition of associated upfront and milestone payments, such as from our license with Santen, whether and when Janssen reacquires rights to the AR Mutant Program, and the extent to which any of our products are approved and successfully commercialized by us or our partners.
+We expect that any revenue we generate will fluctuate from quarter to quarter as a result of the timing of any additional collaboration agreements and recognition of associated upfront and milestone payments, and the extent to which any of our products are approved and successfully commercialized by us or our partners.
 If we or our partners fail to develop product candidates in a timely manner or obtain regulatory approval for them, our ability to generate future revenues, our results of operations and our financial position could be adversely affected.